mariomsmartins27/mariomsmartins27/README.md

 - 👋 Hi, I’m Mário Martins, I'm a 23 year old student from Portugal.
 - 👀 I’m interested in videogames, motorsports and tech.
-- 🌱 I’m currently finishing my lincensed degree in Software Engeneering and taking an Udemy course on Web Development, learning HTML5, CSS3, JavaScript, PostgreSQL, Node.js, Express.js and Bootstrap use.
+- 🌱 I’m currently finishing my lincensed degree in Software Engeneering.
-- 💞️ I’m looking to collaborate on anything, I'm just learning and looking for experience.
+- I’m looking to collaborate on anything, I'm just learning and looking for experience.
 - 📫 How to reach me: Discord: SKN#6382

 <!---